Loading Patchies...

 • JSRunner: clock object provides time, beat, phase, bpm

-When you pause, ALL visuals freeze simultaneously.
-When you stop, everything resets to time 0.
+When you pause, all visuals freeze at the same time.
+When you stop, all visuals reset to time 0.

 Musical Objects

-Musical objects have their own internal clocks and can optionally sync to the transport.
-Enable Sync to transport in each node's overflow menu to lock its playback and BPM to the global transport.
-This is opt-in — by default these nodes run independently.
+Musical objects have internal clocks and can synchronize with the transport.
+Enable Sync to transport in an object overflow menu.
+This locks the object playback and BPM to the global transport.
+The setting is off by default.

-For scheduling sample-accurate callbacks on specific beats and creating repeated patterns, see Clock API.
+See Clock API to schedule sample-accurate callbacks on specific beats and create repeated patterns.

 Metronome